-For inventions developed by teams made up of more than four students, we require that up to four students be chosen as representatives for the Collegiate Inventors Competition.
+For inventions developed by teams made up of more than four students, we require that up to four students be chosen as representatives to formally participate in the Collegiate Inventors Competition.
 All team members must meet the student eligibility requirements.

-IF MY TEAM CONSISTS OF UNDERGRADUATE AND GRADUATE STUDENTS, IN WHICH CATEGORY WILL WE BE PLACED?
+IF MY TEAM CONSISTS OF UNDERGRADUATE AND GRADUATE STUDENTS.
+IN WHICH CATEGORY WILL WE BE PLACED?